danieledagostino/sainsburys/README.md

 ## Building the application
 Open a command line and navigate to
-<directory path>/sainsburys-assessment
+<directory path>/sainsburys
-This directory should contain the downloaded source including the maven build file pom.xml.
+This directory contains the downloaded source maven structured.
 Execute this command:

 `mvn clean install`